Audio Chants

 This Dhamma is for one who is wise, not for one without wisdom.

-This Dhamma is for one who delights in freedom from distraction,
+This Dhamma is for one who is free from distractions,

 not for one who is distracted.